 Seinfeld admits he can spend “two years” working on a joke.
 In a New York Times interview, he explained that his process is simple, starting with thinking of something humorous.
 He once decided the word Pop Tarts was funny, and developed material about how the frosted treat left a lasting impression on his elementary school days – a hit joke for the ages.

 Lesson: Your best ideas aren’t necessarily the biggest ideas.
 Likewise, creativity doesn’t usually begin with a bang.
 Reflection and observation are underrated.

 In a tribute to George Carlin, Louis CK said he found his creativity by learning about Carlin’s work habits.
 Every year, Carlin would develop new material and throw out all of his old jokes.
 A young Louis CK didn’t understand this – how could someone throw out jokes he worked so hard creating?
 Broke and directionless, he took Carlin’s advice, threw everything away and started over.
 By rebooting his career and telling deeper, more interesting jokes about his life, Louis CK became one of the most popular and sought-after comedians of our time.

 Lesson: Don’t become complacent.
 Always seek new avenues to generate fresh ideas.

 Creativity is a signature skill to hone, no matter your job or industry.
 It’s spurs ideas, rallies teams, strengthens brands, and helps drive demand for new products.
-I’m not a comedian (only my four year old daughter thinks I’m funny… sometimes), but I am creative – in great part because I’m empowered to be.
+I’m not a comedian (only my eight-year-old daughter thinks I’m funny… sometimes), but I am creative – in great part because I’m empowered to be.
 Creativity thrives in environments that encourage experimenting and questioning.
 By taking, and giving others, opportunities to explore, share, fail (while finding humor in the process), you will create an atmosphere that stimulates innovative thinking – and generates more creative marketing ideas.
 You, your team, your company and your customers will reap the rewards.
 And that’s no joke.